 Some Arctic marginal seas fared worse than others.
 In the Labrador Sea, sparse sea ice cover during the winter posed challenges for Inuit people, disrupting some ice highways that connect communities in the region.
 In the Gulf of Saint Lawrence, the lack of sea ice led seal pups to cluster onshore, where they were more vulnerable to predators.

 This image pair shows the average Antarctic sea ice extent for September 2020 (left) and February 2021 (right), the months of ice maximum and minimum around the continent.
 Antarctic sea ice reached its annual maximum on September 28, 2020, when it spanned 18.95 million square kilometers (7.32 million square miles).
 The 1981–2010 average was 18.6 million square kilometers.

-On February 21, 2021, Antarctic sea ice reached its annual minimum at 2.6 million square kilometers (1.0 million square miles), slightly below the 1981–2010 average of 2.8 million square kilometers.
+On February 21, 2021, Antarctic sea ice reached its annual minimum at 2.6 million square kilometers (1.0 million square miles), slightly below the 1981–2010 average of 2.8 million square kilometers (1.1 million square miles).
 Interestingly, the minimum in late February was followed by a period of rapid freezing.
 More than one million square kilometers of sea ice was added by early March, the fastest expansion on record for that time of year.